iszczesniak/cpp/unique_ptr/index.md

 * the ownership problem: a smart pointer automatically manages the
-  data: either enforces the exclusive ownership or allows for shared management, and takes care of destruction.
+  data: either enforces the exclusive ownership or allows for shared management, and takes care of destruction,

+* the exception handling problem: a smart pointer is automatically destroyed when an exception is handled.

-Every flexible language should support raw pointers, because this low-level functionality is needed to implement high-lever functionality, such as smart pointers.
+Every flexible language should support raw pointers, because this low-level functionality is needed to implement high-level functionality, such as smart pointers.

 A programmer should have a choice between the raw pointers (perhaps